shredthaGNAR/stars/README.md

 * [teamniteo/work-hours-mac](https://github.com/teamniteo/work-hours-mac): Simple app that tracks your work hours from the status bar.
 * [utkarshsingh99/Workspace-Manager](https://github.com/utkarshsingh99/Workspace-Manager): A Firefox extension to save frequently used tabs as Workspaces
 * [rtfcv/worse-onetab](https://github.com/rtfcv/worse-onetab): None
+* [theJayTea/WritingTools](https://github.com/theJayTea/WritingTools): The world's smartest system-wide grammar assistant; a better version of the Apple Intelligence Writing Tools.
+Works on Windows, Linux, & macOS, with the free Gemini API, local LLMs, & more.
 * [yjmp14/wulingate](https://github.com/yjmp14/wulingate): A Cross-Platform Files Transfer Web App.
 * [matryer/xbar](https://github.com/matryer/xbar): Put the output from any script or program into your macOS Menu Bar (the BitBar reboot)
 * [matryer/xbar-plugins](https://github.com/matryer/xbar-plugins): Plugin repository for xbar (the BitBar reboot)